Kângë Kreshnikësh: Main theme

+Mythology

+Peculiar traits of the two brothers and main characters of the epic cycle, Muji and Halili, are considered to be analogous to those of the Ancient Greek Dioscuri and their equivalents among the early Germans, Celts, Armenians, Indians, and other ancient peoples, who trace back to the common Proto-Indo-European Divine twins.

-Nature has a strong hold in the songs, so much that its components are animated, so the moon, sun, stars, clouds, earth and mountains participate in the world of humans influencing their events.
+Nature has a strong hold in the songs, so much that its components are animated and personified deities, so the Moon (Hëna), the Sun (Dielli), the stars, the clouds, the lightning, the Earth (Dheu/Toka), and the mountains, participate in the world of humans influencing their events.
 People also address oaths or long curses to the animated elements of nature.
 In battles, the heroes can be assisted by the zana and ora, supernatural female mythological figures.
 The zana and ora symbolize the vital energy and existential time of human beings respectively.
-The zana idealizes feminine energy, wild beauty, eternal youth and the joy of nature.
+The zana idealize feminine energy, wild beauty, eternal youth and the joy of nature.
 They appear as warlike nymphs capable of offering simple mortals a part of their own psychophysical and divine power, giving humans strength comparable to that of the drangue.
 The ora represent the "moment of the day" (Albanian: koha e ditës) and the flowing of human destiny.
 As masters of time and place, they take care of humans (also of the zana and of some particular animals) watching over their life, their house and their hidden treasures before sealing their destiny.

 Almost all the epic songs begin with the ritual praise to the supreme being: "Lum për ty o i lumi Zot!" ("Praise be to you, o praised God!").
 The primeval religiosity of the Albanian mountains and epic poetry is reflected by a supreme deity who is the god of the universe, but who is the conceival of the belief in the fantastic and supernatural beings and things, allowing the existence of zanas and oras for the dreams and comfort of humans.
 The goddesses of fate "maintain the order of the universe and enforce its laws" – "organising the appearance of humankind."
 However great his power, the supreme god holds an executive role as he only carries out what has been already ordained by the fate goddesses.